deepset-ai/haystack-home/content/blog/haystack-nvidia-nim-rag-guide/index.md

 #### Example Output:

 ```
+"name": "pods/nim_embedding_gpu_avg",
 "name": "namespaces/nim_embedding_gpu_avg",
-"name": "pods/nim_embedding_gpu_avg",
 "name": "pods/nim_llm_gpu_avg",
 "name": "namespaces/nim_llm_gpu_avg",
 ```

-6. A separate HPA definition is created for the two NVIDIA NIM.
+6. A separate HPA definition is created for the two NVIDIA NIMs.
 Within this definition, we specify the minimum and maximum number of replicas, the metric to monitor, and the target value for that metric.
-Below is the definition for the LLM NIM HPA and you can create the similar for the NeMo Retriever Embedding NIM using `nim_embedding_gpu_avg` metric.
+Below is the definition for the LLM NIM HPA and you can create the similar for the NeMo Retriever Text Embedding NIM using `nim_embedding_gpu_avg` metric.

 LLM NIM HPA file: